8 CRR-NY 155.17NY-CRR

 (g) ensure the conduct of required evacuation and lock-down drills in all district buildings as required by Education Law section 807; and

-(h) ensure the completion and yearly update of building-level emergency response plans by the dates designated by the commissioner.
+(h) ensure the completion and yearly update of building-level emergency response plans by the dates designated by the commissioner; and

 (2) Building-level emergency response plan.
 A building-level emergency response plan shall be developed by the building-level emergency response team, shall be kept confidential, including but not limited to the floor plans, blueprints, schematics or other maps of the immediate surrounding area, and shall not be disclosed except to authorized department or school staff, and law enforcement officers, and shall include the following elements: